Choquequirao to Machupicchu 8D 7N Challenge

 Therma-rest air mattress.

-1 night accommodation in Hotel in Aguas Calientes.
+01 night hotel accommodation in Aguas Calientes.

-Tickets to Machu Picchu.
+Entrance fees to Machu Picchu.

 Train (Aguas Calientes - Ollantaytambo).

-Tourist bus transportation (Ollantaytambo - Cusco).
+Transportation (Ollantaytambo - Cusco).

 First aid kit.